ycrc/ycrc.github.io/docs/clusters-at-yale/guides/cryosparc.md

     # Run the below command to print your assigned cryosparc port.
 The output should read like:
     #    Your current cryosparc port :  39000
-    #      needs to be updated to the YCRC-assigned port value of : 61020
+    #      needs to be updated to the YCRC-assigned port value of : <new_id>

     cryosparcm stop
     /apps/services/cryosparc/ycrc_get_cryosparc_port.sh